Last Updated on October 27, 2022 by Maryam Siddiqui

-The importance of this topic is related to the advantages arising from obtaining the European Passport, since the Portuguese citizen, other than being able to exercise the rights related to the Portuguese citizenship, will also be able to enjoy the benefits related to European citizenship.
+The importance of this topic is related to the advantages of obtaining a European Passport.
+Other than exercising the rights related to Portuguese citizenship, a Portuguese citizen will also be able to enjoy the benefits of European citizenship.

 - Who has the right to apply for Portuguese nationality;

-- What documents are required to require the Portuguese nationality;
+- What documents do you need for Portuguese nationality;

 - What are the advantages of being a Portuguese citizen;